NCAS-CMS/cf-python/docs/source/field_analysis.rst

                            the source cell, thereby typically producing a smoother result of higher accuracy.

-Patch                      A second degree polynomial regridding method,
+Higher order patch         A second degree polynomial regridding method, recovery (``'patch'``)     which uses a least squares algorithm to
-                           which uses a least squares algorithm to calculate the polynomial.
+                           calculate the polynomial.
 This method gives
                            better derivatives in the resulting
-                           destination data than the bilinear method.
+                           destination data than the linear method.

+Nearest neighbour          Nearest neighbour interpolation, which is useful interpolation mapping      for extrapolation of categorical data.
+In this destination to nearest     variant, *each destination point* is mapped to the source                     *closest source*.
+See also below, for another (``'nearest_stod'``)       variant.

-Nearest neighbour          Nearest neighbour interpolation that is useful
-                           for extrapolation of categorical data.
-Either
-                           each destination point is mapped to the closest source; or each source point is mapped to the closest destination point.
-In the latter case, a given destination point may receive input from multiple source points, but no source point will map to more than one destination point.
+Nearest neighbour          Nearest neighbour interpolation, which is useful interpolation mapping      for extrapolation of categorical data.
+In this source to nearest          variant, *each source point* is mapped to the destination                *closest destination*.
+In this case, a given (``'nearest_dtos'``)       destination point may receive input from multiple
+                           source points, but no source point will map to more than one destination point.
+See also above for another variant of nearest neighbour
+                           interpolation.
 =========================  ==============================================

 .. _Spherical-regridding: